MY DIY EUROKITCHEN_PART IV: THE TILED COUNTERTOP

 A typical tile installation will have to allow for the front edge trim and wall ends of the counter top.
 Many tile choices will include specialty pieces for this procedure.
 V caps, bull nose, corner pieces and related items make the install process easy.

 I wanted a quality look without the high expense tag.
 So I chose Empress Greek Green 12″ x 12″ x 3/8″ thick marble tile squares from Daltile in Miramar Beach.
 This decision left me without any specialty edge piece choices to complete the job.
 What I did was pick an engineered aluminum edge that allowed for thin dark glass strips to be inserted into slots in the front of the trim for a unique finished look.
 They came in 8′ lengths.
 Built in tabs allowed for easy mounting to the top of the HardiBoard.
 The exposed edge was 1/2″ thick x 2″ tall.

 Now keep in mind that your finished countertop needs to extend out past your 3/4″ thick doors and drawer fronts.
 The total extension should be at least a minimum of 1″.
 This will keep spills and drips from landing on top of your drawer fronts.
 It will also look much better.

-To get my overlap in front of the cabinets, I attached a strip of wood 1-1/2″ x 3/4″ with the top flush with the top of the HardiBoard with shallow pan head screws.
-The attachment tab allows for 1/2″ thick tile to butt up against trip piece with the tile top flush with the top of the trim piece.
+To get my overlap in front of the cabinets, I attached a strip of wood 1-1/2″ x 3/4″ flush with the top of the installed HardiBoard using shallow pan head screws.
+The attachment tab allows for 1/2″ leeway in total installed tile height thickness (3/8″ thick tile + 1/8″ thick mortar) to butt up against trim piece with the tile top flush with the top of the trim piece.